aaronkaplan/intelmq/docs/proposal.md

 **Procedure:**

-* `intelmqctl` will perform the normal checks between internal runtime configuration and admin runtime configuration as mentioned on "Runtime configuration concepts" section.
-* `intelmqctl` will always provide the best log message in order to give additional information to admin about the actions performed according to this general procedures described here, including "Runtime configuration concepts" section.

-### Specific Procedure

-* `intelmqctl` perform the usual checks and if no errors found, `intelmqctl` will configure the runtime configuration for the <bot_id> with `onboot: false`, independently of the `run_mode` and `process_manager` configuration parameter.
+* `intelmqctl` perform the usual checks and if no errors found, `intelmqctl` will configure the runtime configuration for the <bot_id> accordingly to the following procedure:

 * Run mode: stream
   - Process manager: PID